 Common Use Cases

 Now that we have seen how a Jira Salesforce integration can be set up, let’s explore a few use cases where this kind of integration would be useful.

 Your sales and project management teams can benefit hugely from passing information between them.

 With a Jira Salesforce integration issue statuses and updates within Jira can be viewed and tracked in Salesforce by the sales team.
-Say UI of a project is handled in Jira.
-The sales team always has all the necessary details about the customer feedback or queries in the form of Cases in Salesforce.
+Say the UI of a project is handled in Jira.
+The sales team always has all the necessary details about customer feedback or queries in the form of Cases in Salesforce.
 Some UI-related Cases could trigger an issue in Jira which then is assigned to the correct team member by the project manager.

-Comments and status updates of the issue can be then be viewed on both the integrated applications so that the sales and the project management teams can always have consistent and up-to-date information delivered automatically within tools they are familiar with.
+Comments and status updates of the issue can then be viewed on both the integrated applications so that the sales and the project management teams can always have consistent and up-to-date information delivered automatically within tools they are familiar with.

 Sales and Development Teams

 With the tools integrated, the sales team can easily escalate bugs and feature requests of key Opportunities from Salesforce.
 When such a bug or feature request is identified, it automatically creates an issue in Jira and is taken up by the concerned developer.
 Henceforth the status of that issue and its comments passed back and forth can all be tracked within Salesforce without the sales team having to contact the developers every time they need a status update.

 The product updates maintained and tracked by the development team in Jira can also be synchronized to Salesforce so the sales teams know when to expect the next product update their key customer is eagerly waiting for.